A unified logical framework for explanations in classifier systems: Introduction

-To sum up, the paper offers a unified logical framework for modeling and comparing different notions of explanation and bias in classifier systems.
-It is structured as follows.
-In Section 2 we introduce the \emph{ceteris paribus} language and the notion of classifier model which is used to interpret it.
-Moreover, we investigate some extra properties of classifier models to capture interesting subclasses of classifier models for the sake of classifier explanation.
-In Section 3 a counterfactual conditional operator will be defined and its relevance for understanding the behavior of a classifier will be highlighted.
-Section 4 is devoted to classifier explanation, where notions of abductive explanation (\axp), contrastive explanation (\cxp) and bias in terms of classifier will be represented in the classifier model.\footnote{The notations \axp\ and \cxp\ are credited to \cite{ignatiev2019abduction,ignatiev2020contrastive}.} Besides, the connection between CXp and counterfactual are elucidated.
-Finally, in Section 5 we present two extensions of our language: (i) a dynamic extension by the notion of assignment enabling classifier change and (ii) an epistemic extension in which the classifier's uncertainty about the actual input can be represented.
+The paper is structured as follows.
+In Section 2 we introduce our modal language as well as its formal semantics using the notion of classifier model.
+In Section 3 two proof systems are given, $\bcl$ and `weak' $\bcl$ ($\wbcl$).
+We show they are sound and complete relative to the classifier system semantics with, respectively, finite-input and infinite-input variables.
+Section 4 presents a family of counterfactual conditional operators and elucidates their relevance for understanding the behavior of a classifier system.
+Section 5 is devoted to classifier explanation.
+We extend the existing notions of explanation for Boolean classifiers to binary input classifiers.
+The notions include AXp, CXp and bias in the field of XAI.
+We will see that in the binary input classifier setting their behaviors are subtler.
+Besides, their connection with counterfactual is studied.
+Finally, in Section 6 we present two extensions of our language: (i) a dynamic extension by the notion of assignment enabling classifier change and (ii) an epistemic extension in which the classifier's uncertainty about the actual input can be represented.
+Further possible researches are discussed in the conclusion.
+Main results are either proven in the appendix or pointed out as corollaries.

+Compared to our conference paper presented at CLAR 2021 \cite{LiuLorini2021BCL}, we do not restrict anymore to the language with finite variables.
+Thus two proof systems instead of one have to be presented, because in the infinite-variable setting the ``functionality'' property of classifiers cannot be syntactically expressed in a finitary way.
+The assumption of complete domain is dropped partially for the same technical reason.
+As a result, we are able to represent partial classifiers which were not expressible in the framework presented in our CLAR 2021 paper.
+Completeness and complexity results have been refined and improved.
+Other parts also changed according to possibly infinite variables and incomplete domain.